Why you're still tired after eight hours of sleep

 Related: Can blue light damage your eyes?

-2. Reduce caffeine in the afternoon
+2. Reduce caffeine and alcohol

 3. Get active